Search for dark matter annual modulation with DarkSide-50: Analysis

-Selected events are required to be single-scatter, \textit{i.e.}, with a single S2 pulse, after a veto of \SI{20}{\milli\second} for each event triggering the DAQ.
-Additional cuts are used to remove pileup pulses, surface $\alpha$ events, and events reconstructed in the outer $\sim$\SI{7}{\centi\meter} thick cylindrical shell of the TPC.
-In addition, the low energy threshold for this analysis is defined in order to reject spurious electrons~(SEs)~\cite{DarkSide:2018bpj,DarkSide-50:2022qzh}, the object of a paper in preparation.
-These originate from ionization electrons trapped on impurities along the drift in LAr, and released with a certain delay.
+The data used in this analysis is acquired upon a hardware event trigger requiring a coincidence of two or more PMT signals above \SI{0.6}{photoelectron} within \SI{100}{\nano\second}~\cite{DarkSide:2017odo}.
+Selected events for further analysis in this dataset are required to be single-scatter, i.e., with a single S2 pulse.
+These events must also be isolated in time from the preceding events, following a veto of \SI{20}{\milli\second} after any event triggering the data acquisition system.
+Additional cuts are used to remove pile-up pulses, which are too close in time such that the pulse finder algorithm is unable to separate the clusters, and surface $\alpha$ events, characterized by a large S1 plus an anomalously low S2 because of absorption of the ionization electrons into the detector wall.
+Finally, we remove events reconstructed in the outer $\sim$\SI{7}{\centi\meter} thick cylindrical shell of the TPC, resulting in the \SI{19.4}{\kilo\gram} fiducial volume in the center.
+The low energy threshold for this analysis is defined in order to reject spurious electrons~(SEs)~\cite{DarkSide:2018bpj,DarkSide-50:2022qzh}.
+These are considered to originate from ionization electrons trapped on impurities along the drift in LAr, and released with a certain delay, as will be the object of a paper in preparation.
 A full description of the selection criteria can be found in \refcite{DarkSide-50:2022qzh}.